Up from Slavery | Free Essay Sample

-When he got into school, he had to struggle through in order to acquire education.
-He had to work to support him financially.
-Mr Washington gave credit to the support he received when acquiring the education.
+When he got into school, he had to struggle to acquire an education.
+He had to work to support himself financially.
+Mr. Washington gave credit to the support he received when acquiring his education.
 He was a modest man who knew better than to treat any person with suspicion just because he belonged to a particular race.
 His legacy of uplifting the black race began when he became a teacher after having worked in a hotel.
 He taught not just the knowledge from books but also the importance of cleanliness and being proud of themselves as a people.
-He went ahead to open a night school, carried out the establishment of a reading room and opening a debating society.
+He went ahead to open a night school, carried out the establishment of a reading room, and opened a debating society.
 He used to teach Sunday school and would also teach private lessons for young men, preparing them for Hampton institute where he had studied.
 He also helped his brother John to join the institution and he did not stop until their adopted brother got the education that was being offered at the institute.
-Having learnt of unselfishness and kindness at the Hampton institute, he made it his goal to uplift his people through education and he worked hard to achieve this goal (Washington, 2014).
+Having learned of unselfishness and kindness at the Hampton Institute, he made it his goal to uplift his people through education and he worked hard to achieve this goal (Washington, 2014).

-Booker refused to join politics for selfish reason after having had great achievements as a public speaker.
+Booker refused to join politics for a selfish reason after having had great achievements as a public speaker.
 He believed that he could serve his people in other capacities.
 He went back to teach Indians at Hampton at the instruction of General Armstrong.
-He did not harbor any ill feelings towards them, despite the fact that they treated the black people as inferior.
+He did not harbor any ill feelings towards them, even though they treated the black people as inferior.
 He also helped students who could not pay their fees by making sure that they worked and went to school at night.
-He was a selfless man whose desire to uplift the life of his people outweighed his personal ambitions (Washington, 2014).
+He was a selfless man whose desire to uplift the life of his people outweighed his ambitions (Washington, 2014).

 When Booker was recommended by General Armstrong to head a school in Tuskegee, he took the job with devotion and honor.
-He had spent a lot of time looking for an accommodation for his school and travelled widely throughout the state of Alabama in an effort to learn about the lives of people who lived there.
-He was worried by what he perceived as poor economic decision making by the residents.
-Their insistence on planting cotton and no other crops was going to make them remain poor.
+He had spent a lot of time looking for accommodation for his school and traveled widely throughout the state of Alabama to learn about the lives of people who lived there.
+He was worried about what he perceived as poor economic decision-making by the residents.
+Their insistence on planting cotton and no other crops were going to make them remain poor.
 In this light, it can be said that Booker was a teacher committed to the success of his students to the extent of wanting to learn about their lives at home.
 He wanted to learn about their problems, as well as their motivations.

-Mr Booker T Washington’s ideas about education are relevant to modern society.
-Some of his tenets cannot apply in so far today’s education system is concerned.
-First, he believed that education is an important way of emancipating those who are perceived to be lowly endowed in the society.
-This is true even for the modern society.
-According to the article Beyond One Size Fits all College Dreams, people believe that a decent education is the key to good employment and, therefore, an improvement in the welfare of people.
+Mr. Booker T Washington’s ideas about education are relevant to modern society.
+Some of his tenets cannot apply so far as today’s education system is concerned.
+First, he believed that education is an important way of emancipating those who are perceived to be lowly endowed in society.
+This is true even for modern society.
+According to the article Beyond One Size Fits all College Dreams, people believe that a decent education is a key to good employment and, therefore, an improvement in the welfare of people.
 In a way, it is true to say that education is idealized today as much as it was by Booker T Washington.

-Booker T Washington believed that education should teach people not just the knowledge of the books but also enable them to put to use the skills learnt in their day to day activities.
+Booker T Washington believed that education should teach people not just the knowledge of the books but also enable them to put to use the skills learned in their day-to-day activities.
 This is why he was deeply disappointed when he realized that people thought that education automatically guaranteed success.

-The idea of students erecting their own buildings in campuses is not applicable today.
+The idea of students erecting their buildings on campuses is not applicable today.
 First, there is the requirement by the government that buildings should be erected by qualified professionals.
 The students of today would not be willing to put away their pride and engage in manual labor.
-The involvement of the community in the effort of raising funds to build school is well illustrated by Mr Booker.
-He is of the opinion that this is very important in ensuring that the community feels a sense of faith in their education, by knowing what it all entails.
+The involvement of the community in the effort of raising funds to build schools is well illustrated by Mr. Booker.
+He thinks that this is very important in ensuring that the community feels a sense of faith in their education, by knowing what it all entails.
 The participation of the community in the quest for education is something that can be emulated even nowadays.

-Booker had the idea that an improvement in the number of college educated graduates was directly proportional to the level of economic growth that can be reached by a community.
-This is not the case with today’s competitive business environment.
+Booker had the idea that an improvement in the number of college-educated graduates was directly proportional to the level of economic growth that can be reached by a community.
+This is not the case in today’s competitive business environment.
 An example is given of two European countries - France and Germany.
 In one period, the earlier country had a surge in the number of college students graduating with degrees, while the latter country stagnated.
-Despite this trend, the economy of Germany still remained stronger than that of France.
-What this tells us is that the United States should not be blinded into believing that being the World’s leading country in number of college degree graduates will not automatically imply a spur in the economy.
-The United States might benefit from diversity of education offered in universities and successfully cope with the changing market needs.
-On this note, the ideas of Booker may not apply since the times in which he lived were ones where people with college education were very few and it was, therefore, his goal to ensure that this number increased.
+Despite this trend, the economy of Germany remained stronger than that of France.
+What this tells us is that the United States should not be blinded to believing that being the World’s leading country in several college degree graduates will not automatically imply a spur in the economy.
+The United States might benefit from the diversity of education offered in universities and successfully cope with the changing market needs.
+On this note, ideas of Booker may not apply since the times in which he lived were ones where people with a college education were very few and it was, therefore, his goal to ensure that this number increased.

-In conclusion, Mr Washington was a great man whose ideas on education still resound with great wisdom.
+In conclusion, Mr. Washington was a great man whose ideas on education still resound with great wisdom.
 Most of these ideas, if incorporated into the current education system, would bring change for the better.
-However, based on the differences in the times which he lived and the world of today, not all of his ideas are applicable.
+However, based on the differences between the times in which he lived and the world of today, not all of his ideas are applicable.